 - 6.3.4 Cables for approved functions.
 Cable for other functions may be approved by GFAC, provided that no alteration to GNSS fixes or the geodetic datum/earth model used for IGC files is possible through such cables.
-Such functions external to the FR include a Pilot Event (PEV) button and an Motor Glider sensor under the MOP code. - 6.3.5 Connector cable for data download from FR to PC.
+Such functions external to the FR include a Pilot Event (PEV) button for FRs that are not mounted in the instrument panel and may be stowed out of reach of the pilot, and a Motor Glider engine sensor under the MOP code. - 6.3.5 Connector cable for data download from FR to PC.
 The types of IGC-approved connectors on the FR case for download of flight data are specified in Appendix F. - 6.3.6 Connectors and fittings for data download from FR to PC.
 The types of IGC-approved connectors or fittings on the FR case for download of flight data are specified in Appendix F. Some fittings such as memory cards and USB memory sticks do not need a PC to be connected to the recorder for downloading flight data. - 6.4 Connectors and Fittings for downloading Flight Data.
 IGC-approved types of connectors for downloading flight data are listed in Appendix F. Where a PC is used for downloading, either the RJ45 or USB connector is recommended because standard wiring to these types includes both power and data download facilities.
 The IGC standard connections for the RJ45 are given in Appendix E and the USB connections are to the international standard.
 For panel-mounted recorders, it is recommended that an industry-standard memory fitting is on the front face (such as an SD card or USB connector); if the connector for downloading is elsewhere, an extension cable should be supplied so that there is no need to gain access to the back of the instrument for routine downloading. - 6.5 Identification of Inaccurate Data.
 A method must be included to positively identify any corrupt, false or inaccurate data and to record it as such, whether such data originates from inadvertent or deliberate causes.
 This may be achieved at various stages in the process such as by a program within the FR that marks suspect fixes such as any with a high EPE/FXA or where the components of the fix are not consistent with each other; or after flight by using a PC-based approved analysis program which calculates the groundspeed between the centre of each fix and highlights (for further manual analysis) any fixes between which calculated groundspeeds are unlikely.